Invoice builder

 Context

 Many freelancers in Japan lack formal financial training and are unfamiliar with local tax and invoicing laws.
-Existing solutions tend to be built for accountants and back-office staff, making them overpowered, jargon-heavy, and intimidating for solo freelancers.
+Existing solutions are typically optimized for accountants and back-office staff: feature-dense, jargon-heavy, and intimidating for solo freelancers handling their own operations.

 Problem

-• Understand what legally needed to appear on an invoice.
+• Understand what legally needed to appear on an invoice under the new Qualified Invoice System (インボイス制度).

-• Navigate complex interfaces designed for finance professionals.
+• Navigate complex interfaces designed for finance professionals rather than non-experts.

 Goals